erikvk/RESTable/docs/Developing a RESTable API/Entity resources/Introduction/README.md

 }
 ```

-The resource is then registered when the application calls [`RESTableConfig.Init()`]() is called, and made available for REST requests.
+The resource is then registered when the application is started, and made available for REST requests.

 ### Creating a `ResourceWrapper<T>` subclass